What is an Applicant Tracking System?

 Behaviorally Anchored Rating Scale (BARS)

-BARS require the interviewer to compare the candidate’s answers about past or future behavior against behaviors sorted according to levels of competency (usually from 1 to 5, with 1 representing the unideal behavior).
+BARS requires the interviewer to compare the candidate’s answers about past or future behavior against behaviors sorted according to levels of competency (usually ranging from 1 to 5, with 1 representing the least ideal behavior).
 The descriptions in this scale are based on real experiences.

 Behavioral Observation Scale (BOS)